syncfusion-content/blazor-docs/blazor/getting-started/blazor-web-app.md

 Add the Syncfusion Blazor Accordion component in the **~/Components/Pages/Home.razor** file.

-* If you choose any interactive render mode with `Per page/component` interactivity location in the web app, please define the render mode at the top of the Syncfusion Blazor component-included page as follows.
+*If you choose an interactive render mode with `Per page/component` interactivity location in the web app, you should define the render mode at the top of the `~Pages/*.razor` page where Syncfusion Blazor components are included, as follows

 {% tabs %}
 {% highlight razor %}